Developer Tools

 Common use cases

-• Decode HTML entities from scraped web content to get the original readable text.
+• Decode entities like &amp;#39; in scraped article text to recover the original characters.

 About HTML Entity Encoder